hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter1.md

 End systems attached to the Internet provide an `Application Programming Interface(API)` that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.

-**A protocol defines the format and the order of messges exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.**
+**A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.**

 ![1_2](res/1_2.png)